 These forward-looking statements, which are subject to risks, uncertainties and assumptions about us, may include projections of our future financial performance and anticipated trends in our business.
 These statements are only predictions based on our current expectations, estimates, forecasts and projections about future events.
 These statements are not guarantees of future performance and involve a number of risks, uncertainties and assumptions.
-There are many important factors that could cause our actual results, level of activity, performance or achievements to differ materially from the results, level of activity, performance or achievements expressed or implied by the forward-looking statements, including the numerous factors discussed under Item 1A.
+There are many important factors that could cause our actual results, level of activity, performance or achievements to differ materially from the results, level of activity, performance or achievements to differ materially from the numerous factors discussed under Item 1A.
 Risk Factors in this Annual Report on Form 10-K, that should be specifically considered.